Protocol, Regulations and Customs for

 Foreign Commendations and Citations

-Persons awarded an official Commendation or Citation must obtain approval from the Governor General or delegate, to acceptance and wear a military unit citation or personal commendation.
+Persons awarded a foreign official Commendation or Citation must obtain approval from the Governor General or Delegate, to accept and wear any military unit citation or personal commendation.
 The process for New Zealand citizens is the same as that for Commonwealth and foreign honours.

 References: